money-on-chain/RDOC-Contract/docs/README.md

+# Warning! this repo is deprecated!
+The RoC protocol was migrated to [V2](https://github.com/money-on-chain/stable-protocol-core-v2)

 # Introduction

 RIF On Chain is a suite of smart contracts dedicated to providing a RIF-collateralized stable-coin p pegged 1:1 to US Dollar (USDRIF) and a passive income hodler-targeted token, RIFPro (RIFP).